SteveBarnett/Remixing/thinking/_posts/2023-02-22-all-things-change-and-flow-continuously-becoming-their-opposite.md

 ---
 title: All things change and flow, continuously becoming their opposite.
-tags: daoism motion opposites non-dual
+tags: daoism motion opposites nondual
 ---